-Okay, you DIY-ers, this one's for you.
 The fastest way to make a design look unprofessional is to mess up your typography.
-I'm here to help you avoid that.

-In this post, I'll be going over basic typography terms, and some rules of thumb for typography use.
+To help you out, I'm going over basic typography terms, and some rules of thumb for their use.
 This post is intended to be a starting post for those who don't know anything about typography.

 Types of fonts

 Serif fonts have serifs.
-Helpful, right?
 Serifs are the little feet on your letters.
 (Illustrated above.)

-San means without, so san serif fonts are those that don't have little feet.
-The text in this post is all san serif.
+San means without, so san serif fonts are those fonts that don't have little feet.

 Script font looks hand-drawn, often in a style that mimics cursive.